#Coronatimes is hashtagging everybody's lives.

 LastPass: For Password Management

-It has the best free version, which makes this software stands out among other password managers: with a user login info, you can sync your data across desktop, mobile devices you use, or browsers.
+It has the best free version, which makes this software stands out among other password managers: with user login info, you can sync your data across desktop, mobile devices you use, or browsers.

 What's more, as a core of its wide functionality, LastPass provides sharing options: you can choose to send your information to the trusted team member and feel assured of maintaining security.